pandas-dev/pandas/doc/source/io.rst

 Multiple Table Queries
 ~~~~~~~~~~~~~~~~~~~~~~

 New in 0.10.1 are the methods ``append_to_multple`` and ``select_as_multiple``, that can perform appending/selecting from multiple tables at once.
 The idea is to have one table (call it the selector table) that you index most/all of the columns, and perform your queries.
-The other table(s) are data tables that you are indexed the same the selector table.
+The other table(s) are data tables that are indexed the same the selector table.
 You can then perform a very fast query on the selector table, yet get lots of data back.
 This method works similar to having a very wide-table, but is more efficient in terms of queries.

 Note, **THE USER IS RESPONSIBLE FOR SYNCHRONIZING THE TABLES**.
 This means, append to the tables in the same order; ``append_to_multiple`` splits a single object to multiple tables, given a specification (as a dictionary).
 This dictionary is a mapping of the table names to the 'columns' you want included in that table.
 Pass a `None` for a single table (optional) to let it have the remaining columns.
 The argument ``selector`` defines which table is the selector table.

 .. ipython:: python

-   index = date_range('1/1/2000', periods=8)
+   df_mt = DataFrame(randn(8, 6), index=date_range('1/1/2000', periods=8),
-   df_mt = DataFrame(randn(8, 6), index=index, columns=['A', 'B', 'C', 'D', 'E', 'F'])
+                                  columns=['A', 'B', 'C', 'D', 'E', 'F'])
    df_mt['foo'] = 'bar'

    # you can also create the tables individually